AlbertArakelyan/AlbertArakelyan/README.md

 - Exclusive PDF resources
 - Helpful for both beginners and advanced devs

+I am also planning to have some other [Resources](https://www.albertarakelyan.com/resources) of different types, such as videos, presentations, talks etc.

 *Check it out and let me know what new resources you’d like to see!*

 ## 🌱 Mentorship & Community Impact